SamuraiDestroy/linuxMac/CONTRIBUTING.md

 Example: refactor: refactored fileReducer to use enums

-## 5. `test`: Adding test
+## 5. `remove`: Adding test
-Use this prefix commits that are test-centered, such as fixing or adding new tests.
+Use this prefix  for commits that remove code or files.

-Example: test: added tests for module Editor.tsx
+Example: remove: removed installer.png due to it no longer being needed

 ## All in all...